The abbriviation 'BliZ' can be translated into 'Centre for blind persons'.

 In the first year we started with five students, three of them studying computer sciences and two studying economics.

-Currently there are approx. 65 Students and a staff of 13people.
+Currently there are approx. 65 Students and a staff of 13 employees.
 BliZ is fully integrated in our infrastructure in our two plants here in Giessen and in Friedberg with an overall volume of approx 13.900 students.
-Most of the people of our staff are partially sighted experts in the field of adapted access for blind and visually impaired persons.
+Most our employees are partially sighted experts in the field of adapted access for blind and visually impaired persons.
 Besides supporting our handicapped students, our main objectives are R & D of software and hardware for blind and visually impaired persons.

 BliZ is involved in several projects to improve the situation of persons with low vision or without any residual vision in the professional context.
 Nowadays most of our blind visually impaired professionals have to use computers in their daily work.
 They have to deal with document management, video conferencing, unified messaging, application sharing or even tele working.